Distributed Saddle-Point Problems: Lower Bounds, Near-Optimal and Robust Algorithms: Proof of Theorems from Section

 In last inequality we define $t = \frac{\varepsilon\sqrt{N}}{\Omega_x \sigma}$ and use lower bound for tail of standard normal distribution.
 With $\varepsilon = \frac{2\Omega_x \sigma}{\sqrt{N}}$, we have $t = 2$ and then

-Hence, we get the next theorem: \begin{theorem} [Theorem \ref{th4}] For any $L >0$ and any $M,T \in \mathbb{N}$, there exists a stochastic minimization problem with $L$-smooth and convex function such that for any output $\hat x$ of any {\tt BBP}$(T,K)$ (Definition \ref{app:proc}) with $M$ workers one can obtain the following estimate:
+Hence, we get the next theorem: \begin{theorem} [Theorem \ref{th4}] For any $L >0$ and any $M,T \in \mathbb{N}$, there exists a stochastic minimization problem with $L$-smooth and convex function (i.e., satisfying Assumptions \ref{ass:as1g} and \ref{ass:as2c}) on a bounded $\mathcal{X}^{stoch}$ with a diameter $\Omega_z$ (i.e., satisfying Assumption \ref{as:as4}), such that for any output $\hat x$ of any {\tt BBP}$(T,K)$ (Definition \ref{app:proc}) with $M$ workers, one can obtain the following estimate:

 \end{theorem}